arnavdham/gsoc_task/readme.md

 The Advantage: ListView is technically superior for HEP data because it allows for non-contiguous and overlapping memory slices in RAM.

-The Hurdle: I identified an upstream limitation in the C++ Parquet writer (Ref: Arrow GH-9344).
+The Hurdle: I identified an upstream limitation in the C++ Parquet writer.
 Currently, the C++ implementation of Parquet cannot directly serialize ListView because the Parquet specification requires a strictly sequential, 3-level nested list structure.

 ### 3. Approach: Hybrid Ingestion with Buffer Normalization (Final)
 To maintain high performance in-memory while ensuring 100% compatibility, I implemented a Buffer Normalization Layer.